revature-curriculum/pep-labs/InnerJoin/README.md

 need to simultaneously filter those results WHERE class.teacher_name = student.student_name to retrieve only her students from the resultset shown above.

 Note: There should not be a wild card (*) in your statement.
 You will need to specify the columns in your statement by writing columns in the format table.column (for instance, student.class_title), because the column names may be ambiguous between class and student.

+NOTE: please write the SQL statement on one line for this lab.